Introducing video inspections

 Our eServices website allows citizens to submit commercial and residential development project permit applications online.

-Due to COVID-19 our Community Development Resource Agency’s public counter is temporarily closed.
-But our eServices digital suite is available to keep your projects moving.
-Submit applications for residential and commercial development projects, all online.
+Please note that our eServices digital suite continues to be available to keep your projects moving where you can submit applications for residential and commercial development projects.
 You can also look up zoning requirements, apply for permits and more from the comfort of your home or business.
-Anywhere, anytime, online. https://www.placer.ca.gov/eservices
+Anywhere, anytime, online.

 At this time building inspections may be scheduled using the normal processes - https://www.placer.ca.gov/2220/Inspections.